zot/CubeCreate/docs/source/guide/compiling.rst

    Hit Configure once again, and Generate.

+   Or instead of running GUI for CMake, open cmd, go into cbuild directory, and do "cmake .. -DCMAKE_INSTALL_PREFIX=. -G 'MinGW Makefiles'", that will take care of both configuring and generating.

 2. Run a command prompt, and "cd" into your CCROOT\\cbuild.
 Then run:

    .. code-block :: bash